davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.dml/index.md

    6           San Franci
    ```

-9. For all Sales Reps list their names (first and last) and the name of the office they work out of and the number of clients they represent.
-Order by reverse order of numClients
+8. For all Sales Reps, list their names and the names of the office they work out of, along with the number of clients they represent.
+Order by reverse order of number of clients

    ```
    firstName   lastName    city        numClients